 - Which one would you notice first if it disappeared tomorrow?

 Decision rule: keep the membership that matches your dominant habit.
-If the answer is muddy, that is usually a sign one of them should go.
+If the answer is muddy, that’s usually a sign one of them should go.

 FAQ